|Kathryn Tucker Windham|

 June 2, 1915 – The Evergreen Courant reported that the “new Croom building” was now complete.
 The ground floor was to be occupied by J.H.
 Dey and the second floor was to be used as a Phythian and Woodmen hall.

-June 2, 1918 – Kathryn Tucker Windham, who lived in Thomasville as a child and worked in Camden for the Area Agency on Aging, was born in Selma, Ala.
-She promoted Alabama's lifeways and folk traditions with her writings, photography, and radio commentaries.
+June 2, 1918 – Kathryn Tucker Windham was born in Selma, Ala.
+Windham, who lived in Thomasville as a child and worked in Camden for the Area Agency on Aging, promoted Alabama's lifeways and folk traditions with her writings, photography, and radio commentaries.
 She is best known for her series of ghost story collections, beginning with “13 Alabama Ghosts and Jeffrey” in 1969, as well as numerous other publications, photography, and storytelling.

 June 2, 1919 – During World War I, Army Sgt.
-Dewey E. Rayboun of Thomasville, Ala. “died from disease.”
+Dewey Earl Rayboun of Thomasville, Ala. “died from disease.”
+Rayboun, the son of Claude and Lula Rayboun, was buried in the Choctaw Corner Cemetery near Thomasville in Clarke County, Ala.

 June 2, 1924 – U.S. President Calvin Coolidge signed the Indian Citizenship Act into law, granting citizenship to all Native Americans born within the territorial limits of the United States.